 - Select “only the best” or “everything:” The “How many” setting is simple.
 Choose to receive only quality information, or get everything that is out there.
 Choosing “only the best” will deliver decent, digestible information.
 The “everything” setting will deliver a shipping container full of information to wade through.

 - Provide the email address to deliver to.
-This will be your Google email address your logged into Google Alerts with.
+This will be the email address your logged into Google Alerts with.

 - Click Create Alert.
 Once you click “Create Alert,” you’re all set.
 Then, the emails and information will begin to flow.